 Let’s see how things really were for the main characters during the first Christmas.

 The 1st Difficulty of Christmas – A virgin conceives – God breaks the rules.

-(Did Mary think; “Lord, I am confused… how can something like this be something You are doing, when there are no precedents to compare it with”)
+(Was Mary confused or perplexed?
+Did Mary think; “Lord, how can something like this be something You are doing when there are no precedents to compare it with”)

 The 2nd Difficulty of Christmas – God uses a peasant teenage girl to bring His only Son into the world.

 (Did Mary think; “Lord, are You sure You want someone like me to have the responsibility of birthing and protecting the world’s only antidote for sin?”)

 The 3rd Difficulty of Christmas – God impregnates someone’s daughter.

 (Where are Mary’s parents?
 Why aren’t they mentioned?
 If they were there, how did this strain their relationship?
 Did Mary think; “Lord, how will I explain this awkward situation to my parents?”
 Why didn’t Gabriel show up and make this announcement when my parents were in the room?”)

 The 4th Difficulty of Christmas – God impregnates another man’s fiance’.